POEMS

 Sunday, OCTOBER 29, 2023: Noon-8pm READING MY POEMS AS PART OF THE FOMITE FESTIVAL.
 Main Street Landing, Battery Street, Burlington, Vermont.

-O SONG, my new collection of poems, will be published by Salmon Press in Ireland in 2024!
-It has been evolving for a long time and I’m thrilled that it will be published by Salmon and distributed in the US + in Ireland.
-The book sings about the ordinary that’s not ordinary, love, loss + the surprising music of stillness and experience.
-I’m excited that it will see the light of day.
-Mixed media art by me below.
+O SONG, a new collection of poems, will be published by Fomite Press in 2025!
+The book has evolved and fermented for a long time and I’m excited to see it come to light.
+The poems sing of the ordinary that’s really not ordinary, love, loss + the surprising music between stillness and experience.
+Expect a book launch in summer, 2025 and some previews in November.
+Mixed media, SONG, by me below.

 Click here to hear me read POEMS FROM MY BOOK, EVERYONE LIVES HERE, WITH DAVE CAVANAGH AND STEVEN RAY SMITH AT MALVERN BOOKS IN AUSTIN, TX